peterhinch/micropython-lcd160cr-gui/README.md

  * `callback` Callback function which runs when button is pressed.
  * `args` A list/tuple of arguments for the above callback.
 Default `[]`.
  * `onrelease` Default `True`.
 If `True` the callback will occur when the button is released otherwise it will occur when pressed.
+See note below.
  * `lp_callback` Callback to be used if button is to respond to a long press.
  Default `None`.
  * `lp_args` A list/tuple of arguments for above callback.
 Default `[]`.